ducky4life/ns-cardbidder/README.md

 mass bids cards from a list of nations or card id (compatible with [cardfinder](https://github.com/ducky4life/ns-cardfinder) but it is not needed)

+a better version is [made by Thorn1000](https://github.com/Thorn1000/Mass-Place-Bids), but i made this for myself and for easy nation/card id bids instead of going through the queries and without manually editing the bids.csv file to match the format

 csv input works with any input as long as the first item is the nation name/id, i.e. your `nation,password` list should work when using nation mode

 # Installation